LiskArchive/lisk-sdk/README.md

   Update the launch configuration file on your system.
 Note that their a number of ways to do this.
 The following is one way:

-  1. Stop Redis on your computer.
+  1. Stop redis-server
-  2. Open the `redis.conf` file and change this: `port 6379` to `port 6380`
+  2. Edit the file `/usr/local/etc/redis.conf` and change: `port 6379` to `port 6380`
-  3. Restart Redis.
+  3. Start redis-server

   Now confirm that redis is running on `port 6380`: